colonyevan/colonyevan.github.io/README.md

 # TODO

--[x] Work on learning Jekyll and getting it working
+Work on learning Jekyll and getting it working

--[x]  Make a default layout
+- [x] Make a default layout

--[x]  Make multiple include
+- [x] Make multiple includes

--[x] Notably, Google Analytics

--[x] More includes

-2. Change CSS formating to be my own
+Styling
+- [x] Make main.css my own style
+- [x] Make a CSS sheet for my resume

-3. Fix My resume
+Fix My resume
+- [x] Add school info
+- [x] Add work history

-4. Work on learning how to make a sitemap
+Work on learning how to make a sitemap

-5. Lock for more additions to make to optimize website
+Look for more additions to make to optimize website

-6. Work on learning Jekyll and getting it working

-    6a.
-Notably, Google Analytics
+Javascript

+- [x] Map tha shows where I have been